2010 Brazilian Grand Prix: Background

 The round was the 18th of the 19 races in the 2010 Formula One World Championship, and the 38th Brazilian Grand Prix held as part of the series.
 It was held at the 15-turn 4.309 km anti-clockwise Autódromo José Carlos Pace in São Paulo on 7 November.
 Tyre supplier Bridgestone provided the super soft green-banded and medium dry compounds and the intermediate and full-wet green-line central groove banded wet-weather compounds tyres to the race.

 For the 2010 race, the organisers installed a 225 m long moveable steel and foam barrier to the outside of the Subida dos Boxes corner to absorb car impacts and drag it along as opposed to deflecting it back onto the track.
 2 m-wide of artificial turf replaced the grass at Descida do Lago corner, at the exit to the Curva do Laranjinha corner and turn eight.
 New kerbs on the exit to Curva do Laranjinha, the Mergulho and Junção corners were fitted.
 The white lines denoting the boundaries of the track were coated with an anti-skid paint to improve adhesion in wet-weather.

 Before the race, Ferrari driver Fernando Alonso led the World Drivers' Championship with 231 points, ahead of Red Bull's Mark Webber in second with 220 points and Lewis Hamilton of McLaren in third with 210 points.
-Webber's teammate Sebastian Vettel was fourth with 206 points and McLaren's Jenson Button was fifth with 189 points.
+Webber's teammate Sebastian Vettel was fourth with 206 points and McLaren's Jenson Button was fifth with 189 points; all five drivers were mathematically in contention to win the World Drivers' Championship.
 A total of 50 points were available for the final two races, which meant Alonso could claim the title in Brazil if he won the race and Webber finished fifth or lower.
 Red Bull led the World Constructors' Championship with 426 points; McLaren and Ferrari were second and third with a respective 399 and 374 points.
 Mercedes on 188 points and Renault with 143 points battled for fourth place.
 Red Bull had to score 16 points more than McLaren to win the Constructors' Championship in Brazil.